Philadelphia’s Jenzy has a tool to size kids’ feet and a marketplace to buy them the right shoes – TechCrunch

 The company, which has raised $1.25 million from Morgan Stanley’s Multicultural Innovation Lab, was born of desperation and grew up on two continents.

-Co-founders Eve Ackerly and Carolyn Horner met five years ago in China while working as English language teachers in the remote corners of Yunnan province.
-Without much in the way of retail options the two women resorted to doing much of their shopping online… and it was while searching for shoes, that they realized one of the major painpoints of the online retail experience was finding the right size.
+Co-founders Eve Ackerley and Carolyn Horner met five years ago in China while working as English language teachers in the remote corners of Yunnan province.
+Without much in the way of retail options, the two women resorted to doing much of their shopping online… and it was while searching for shoes that they realized one of the major pain points of the online retail experience was finding the right size.

 When they returned to the U.S. the idea stuck with them.
-So they set out to develop an application that would be able to size feet using nothing more than a smartphone and work with vendors to ensure that women could know their sizes and buy the right shoes.
+So they set out to develop an application that would be able to size feet using nothing more than a smartphone, and worked with vendors to ensure that women could know their sizes and buy the right shoes.

 As the idea evolved, the two first-time entrepreneurs realized that however annoying the buying process was for adults, the need for appropriately sized shoes and a marketplace to buy them was even more acute among children.